Peak oil: Conventional sources

-Conventional oil is oil that is extracted using "traditional" techniques (i.e., in common use before 2000) techniques.
+Conventional oil is oil that is extracted using "traditional" techniques (i.e., in common use before 2000).
 Conventional oil commonly refers to onshore oilfields and shallow offshore oilfields that are "easy" to extract.

 It has been recognized that conventional oil production has peaked around 2005–2006.
 What has prevented peak oil from then on is US tight oil production, which rapidly increased since the 2008 financial crisis.
 Additionally, but to a lesser extent, Canadian oil-sands production has helped increase oil supply since 2008.

 In the same way, sources of natural gas production are usually divided into "conventional" and "unconventional".

 Unconventional sources

 In 2014, United States crude oil production exceeded imports for the first time since the early 1990s.

 Unlike conventional oil, unconventional oil refers to oil that is "difficult" to extract.
 The number of steps required translates into extremely high production costs.
 Common unconventional oil sources include: